rafalfaro18/wp-angular2-theme/readme.md

 ```

 ### To Do
+- Move http request to service(s).
-- Angular's assets need to be located in /assets so a proper redirect must be included in the .htaccess file
+- Angular's assets need to be located in /assets so a proper redirect must be included in the .htaccess file.